mad4ms/SportradarDatacoreAPI/README.md

 5. Extract play-by-play events with coordinates, timestamps, and score deltas.

 All results are logged as formatted JSON in the /log directory for inspection.

+## License

+MIT – go nuts.

+## Author
+Developed by Michael Adams – part-time handball detective.

+## Disclaimer
+This library is unofficial and unaffiliated with Sportradar.
+If it breaks, it’s probably your fault.
+Or theirs.
+But definitely not mine.